 This is the most northerly ring of 12 in the world and only the second ring of 12 in Scotland.
 With excellent transport links and local accommodation, coupled with no restrictions on ringing, it is hoped that the facility will be used by visiting bands for teaching, peal ringing and general ringing fun.
-Tulloch are proud to be the leading tower for quarter peals rung in Scotland since the tower opened, 2013 (30), 2014 (32), 2015 (38).
-In addition, a large number of handbell peals and quarters have been rung and 34 towerbell peals (to September 2016).
+Tulloch are proud to be the leading tower for quarter peals rung in Scotland for every year since the tower opened in 2013.
+In addition, a large number of peals have been rung (85 towerbell and 8 handbell peals to May 2019).

 The Scottish Association of Change Ringers opened the belfry with a peal of Yorkshire Surprise Maximus on March 10th 2013, and the 12 bells are now available for any other peal requests.